 Welcome to the MBLExGuide state massage therapy license requirements page.
 This resource was created to assist massage therapists quickly find the information they need before applying for their massage therapy license.

 Nearly every state in the US now requires that massage therapists have a professional license before they begin to practice.
 The primary purpose of a state license requirement is to protect the health and safety of the public.
-A practitioner with a massage license issued by the state has demonstrated an acceptable level of training, competency and character to provide services for the public.
+A practitioner with a massage license issued by the state has demonstrated at least a minimal level of competency and ability to provide therapeutic massage services for the public.